 |Entities, Forms, Tabs||January 15|

 |User Permissions||February 15|

 |Deliver Communications||April 1|

 |Data Integration||June 1|

-While Slate does offer a fully-featured test environment, it is a best practice to develop all business processes in the production database.
+While Slate offers a fully-featured test environment, developing all business processes in the production database is best practice.
+Furthermore, adjusting and managing data and procedures in the production database is relatively easy and safe.
 Rest assured that these processes will not be available to the general public until they are ready.
-Furthermore, it is relatively easy and safe to adjust and manage data and procedures in the production database.